 If you have ever experienced a sharp pain in your wrist that stopped you in your tracks, you may have been suffering from De Quervain’s disease.

-We will take a detailed look at De Quervain’s Tenosynovitis and how you can treat this uncomfortable condition if you happen to fall victim to it.
+In this article, we will examine De Quervain’s Tenosynovitis in detail and discuss how to treat this uncomfortable condition if you develop it.

 What is De Quervain’s Tenosynovitis?

-De Quervain’s Tenosynovitis is a condition that affects the wrists and thumbs.
-The condition is excruciating, causing discomfort and making movements difficult.
+De Quervain’s Tenosynovitis is an excruciating condition that affects the wrists and thumbs.
+It causes discomfort and makes movements difficult.

-The infection affects the thumb side of the wrist and is caused by swelling to the two tendons around the thumbs base.
-De Quervain’s was named after the Swiss surgeon Fritz de Quervain, who diagnosed the first patient with a wrist inflammation back in 1895.
+The infection affects the thumb side of the wrist and is caused by swelling to the two tendons around the thumb base.
+De Quervain’s was named after the Swiss surgeon Fritz de Quervain, who diagnosed the first patient with a wrist inflammation in 1895.

-There are more than 200,000 cases in the United States every year, and this number is steadily increasing.
+There are 0.94 cases per 1000 people per year in the United States every year, and this number is steadily increasing.
 Synonyms for De Quervain’s Tenosynovitis include texting thumb, mommy’s wrist, blackberry thumb, and gamers thumb.

 What causes de Quervains Tenosynovitis?